pubnub/pubnub-mcp-server/resources/sdk_docs/unity_publish-and-subscribe.md

 ```

 Parameters:
-- channels Type: string[] — One or more channels.
-Either channels or channelGroups is required.
+- channels (required if no channelGroups): string[] – channels to subscribe to.
-- channelGroups Type: string[] — One or more channel groups.
-Either channels or channelGroups is required.
+- channelGroups (required if no channels): string[] – channel groups to subscribe to.
-- options Type: SubscriptionOptions — Subscription behavior configuration.
+- options: SubscriptionOptions – behavior configuration.

-Add/remove sets: You can add and remove subscriptions to create new sets.
+Add/remove sets: You can add/remove subscriptions to form new sets.
+See examples.

 #### SubscriptionOptions

 Enum options:
-- ReceivePresenceEvents — Deliver presence updates for userIds through listener streams.
+- ReceivePresenceEvents: deliver presence updates for userIds through listener streams.
+See Presence Events.

 ### Method(s)